 RELATED POSTS »

-WHAT IS MAKEUP SETTING SPRAY MADE OF?
+WHAT IS DIY SETTING SPRAY MADE OF?

 Once you have your supplies, you’ll need bottled or filtered water.
 I would suggest not using regular tap water for this since it will be going directly onto your skin.